MICHAEL KRAJEWSKI, conductor & host

 Elliott Forrest is a Peabody Award winning broadcaster and producer.
 He regularly produces large-scale symphonic concerts working with the Los Angeles Philharmonic, The Philadelphia Orchestra, The Atlanta Symphony, The Pasadena Pops and the Little Orchestra Society of New York in a variety of indoor and outdoor venues, including the Hollywood Bowl and Lincoln Center.
 Narrators for his concerts have included James Earl Jones and Sigourney Weaver.

 He is currently heard on New York’s Classical Music Radio Station 105.9FM WQXR, WQXR.org and WNYC.
 He recently produced and hosted the WQXR Classical Comedy Contest from America’s premiere comedy club Carolines on Broadway, which was also on WNET, NY Public Television.
+He is the Director of the new PBS Special: CONSIDERING MATTHEW SHEPARD by Craig Hella Johnson.
 He’s hosted a regular series of events in NY Public Radio’s Jerome L. Greene Space, interviewing Mike Nichols, Wynton Marsalis, Philip Seymour Hoffman, Sting, Andrew Garfield, Tyne Daly, Sir Patrick Stewart and others.
 For the last two years, also in the Greene Space, he’s produced and directed a radio drama of A CHRISTMAS CAROL, in 2011 with F. Murray Abraham and in 2010 with David Hyde Pierce.

 He is the host and producer of the national radio concerts of The Chamber Music Society of Lincoln Center; and hosts and produces podcasts for the New York Philharmonic.
 He’s hosted scores of live broadcasts from various locations, including the United Nations, parks, Lincoln Center and Carnegie Hall, having made more than 50 appearances on stage at the legendary hall.